 Solving the Problem

-In order to combat such threats, it is very important to deploy more stringent building access polices, secure all systems with strong passwords, complete with a second factor of authentication and to set up networks in layers to mitigate the potential risks involved.
+In order to combat such threats, it is very important to deploy more stringent building access policies, secure all systems with strong passwords, complete with a second factor of authentication and set up networks in layers to mitigate the potential risks involved.
 In addition, employees of all businesses should be more cautious of who is wandering around their workplace premises and remain suspicious of someone who may appear to be acting unusual or attending to behaviour that appears to be outside of their work duties.
 Nurturing a culture of security in your organization is the best approach to stay protected from the dangers presented by physical attacks.

 It must be expected that cyber-criminals are conspiring on a daily basis, discussing their motives, intentions and refining their tactics to accomplish their objectives.
 Many security teams may only be meeting on a weekly basis, or even monthly so it becomes impossible to keep up with the defense requirements with any level of efficiency.
 Further, when things go south, due to the breach reporting laws enforced by PIPEDA and GDPR, many organizations choose to hide their concerns from authorities.
 This is not a good approach.

 An objective-based penetration test takes conventional penetration testing to the next level by assessing the security within your organization through a simulated cyber-attack.
-In these engagements, rather than defining a set scope of specific targets, our team of specialists work closely with each security team to define objectives to learn what is important to each client’s unique environment.
-In this approach, our team can approach a target with the same perspective as any attacker might, leaving no stone unturned.
+In these engagements, rather than defining a set scope of specific targets, our team of specialists works closely with each security team to define objectives to learn what is important to each client’s unique environment.
+In this approach, our team can approach a target with the same perspective as an attacker might, leaving no stone unturned.

 In an objective-based penetration test, Packetlabs will attempt to achieve each of the defined objectives by using the most advanced tactics to find the weakest links.
 The primary goal of this type of testing is to evaluate the overall security of your organization, as well as the incident response process.